duydd25031999/TC_note/Software Development/Presale_Requirement_Question.md

 ### client-presale-2

-**Q:** How do you balance client requirements with your company’s capabilities during the presale process, and what strategies do you use to ensure transparency and accountability?
+**Q:** {Interrogate} How do you balance client requirements with your company’s capabilities during the presale process, and what strategies do you use to ensure transparency and accountability?

 - Vietnamese outline:
   - Question: